sfeir-open-source/sfeir-school-nodejs/docs/markdown/javascript/08-asynchronicite.md

 # The callback hell

 There are then several problems :
-- functions that receive callbacks cannot be trusted (multiple callback calls, no call, etc.)
+- Functions that receive callbacks cannot be trusted (multiple callback calls, no call, etc.)
-- the order of execution is difficult to follow
+- The order of execution is difficult to follow
-- you can't just handle errors that happen in a, b, c, d, or e.
+- You can't just handle errors that happen in a, b, c, d, or e.

 ##==##